hillaryychan/COMP3311/notes/10_Transactions-and-Concurrency.md

 then there are **view equivalent**

 Two schedules S and S' on T1 ..
-Tn are _view equivalent_ iff for each shared data item X
+Tn are _view equivalent_ iff **for each** shared data item X

-* if, in S, Tj reads the initial value of X,
+* if, in S, Tj reads the initial value of X, then, in S', Tj also reads the initial value of X
-then, in S', Tj also reads the initial value of X
+(in both schedules the **_same transaction is the first to read_** the value of X)
-* if, in S, Tj reads X written by Tk ,
+* if, in S, Tj reads X written by Tk , then, in S' Tj also reads the value of X written by Tk in S'
-then, in S' Tj also reads the value of X written by Tk in S'
+(both schedules interact with data items in the **_same order_**)
-* if, in S, Tj performs the final write of X,
+* if, in S, Tj performs the final write of X, then, in S', Tj also performs the final write of X
-then, in S', Tj also performs the final write of X
+(in both schedules the **_same transaction is the last to write_** the value of X)

 To check the serializability of S, find a serial schedule that is **_view equivalent_** toS from among `n!` possible serial schedules